nischal-khadka/vapt-learning/notes/VAPT_Notes.md

 No permission = illegal.

-Always follow scope and rules of engagement.
-Don’t test random systems.
+We need to always follow scope and rules of engagement.

 ## Attacker Mindset

-Always think like this:
+Attacker shoudl always think like this:

 - What is exposed?